alyx-electronics/Alyx-Base-Expansion-Boards/Alyx-Base-Display/README.md

 1. Use of the [Alyx Electronics LDO Module](https://flux.ai/alyx/low-voltage-dropout-module-5v-to3p3v) instead of the one used by Adafruit
 2. Use of the [Alyx Electronics SD Card Module](https://flux.ai/alyx/sd-card-module) instead of the one used by Adafruit
 3. Use of a Pin Header compatible with the [Alyx Base RP2040 Boards](https://github.com/alyx-electronics/Alyx-Base-RP2040)
+4. No Logic Level Shifting, thus **3.3V Logic only**
+5. No automatic Reset Signal to the TFT Screen